 After the TRACED Act became law, White House press secretary Stephanie Grisham said, “American families deserve control over their communications, and this legislation will update our laws and regulations to stiffen penalties, increase transparency, and enhance government collaboration to stop unwanted solicitation.”

 On a typical day, how many robocalls would you say you get?
-Two, 4, fifteen?
+Two, four, 15?
 There really isn’t a number you could say that would surprise us.

 That’s because the Federal Trade Commission (FTC) said illegal robocalls have increased significantly due to internet-powered phone systems that have made them cheap and easy for scammers to make from anywhere in the world.

 Phone carriers have been doing their part to help stop robocalls.
 Tap or click here to see how your phone carrier is fighting robocalls; however, eradicating them completely is impossible.
 But there may be hope on the horizon.
-A new bill is making its way through Congress that could offer some much-needed robocall relief.
+A new bill was just signed into law that could offer some much-needed robocall relief.

 Earlier this week, the House of Representatives approved an anti-robocall bill almost unanimously.
 The Pallone-Thune Robocall Abuse Criminal Enforcement and Deterrence (TRACED) Act was approved 417-3.

-If the TRACED Act passes the Senate and is signed into law by President Trump, it would force phone companies to block robocalls at no extra cost to customers.
+The TRACED Act will force phone companies to block robocalls at no extra cost to customers.
 Plus, it would help put an end to spoofed phone numbers.